AI in Production will take place over two days, split into a day of workshops and a day of

 The Catalyst is just a ten-minute walk from Newcastle Central Station, on the East Coast mainline, with

-regular trains to and from Edinburgh and London taking around ninety minutes and three hours, respectively.
+regular trains to and from Edinburgh and London taking around ninety minutes and three hours,

 The closest airport is Newcastle International, which is